E-MailRelay

 By running as a client filter the mx: filter will pick up any new messages created by split:.

-The filter can be configured with optional address for the DNS server after the mx: string:
+The filter can be configured with an optional address for the DNS server after the mx: string:

 --client-filter="mx:127.0.0.1:53"